dstepanets/Filler/README.md

 ```
 ./filler_vm -f <map> -p1 <player1.filler> -p2 <player2.filler>

    -f  --file        use a map file (required)
    -p1 --player1    use filler binary as a first player
    -p2 --player2    use filler binary as a second player

 ```

 After compilation, my player `dstepane.filler` is placed in the root.
-The six enemy bots are in `players` directory.
-Three maps of different size in `maps` folder.
+The six enemy bots are in the `players` directory.
+Three maps of different sizes in the `maps` folder.

 #### Visuals